 If you can get into the habit of living on a tight budget now, you won’t have to make painful changes in your lifestyle if your income suddenly drops.
 And in the meantime, you can use the extra money to build up more savings or pay off debts, freeing up still more cash in your budget.
 Here are a few suggestions:

 - Go Contract-Free.
 If you’re locked into a contract for services like your cell phone, cable TV, or Internet, you can’t easily cut back on these expenses at a moment’s notice.
 However, when your current contracts on these services expire, look for contract-free alternatives.
-Consider switching to a cheaper cell phone plan and dropping your cable TV in favor of a less-expensive streaming service.
+Consider switching to a cheaper cell phone plan like ting, which comes with no contracts.
+You can also drop your cable TV in favor of a less-expensive streaming service like Hulu and Disney+.
 You can also drop your pricey gym membership and work out at home for free.

 - Lower Your Utility Bills.
 Look for ways to reduce your utility bills by saving energy at home, such as switching to energy-efficient lightbulbs, adding weather-stripping, or washing clothes in cold water.
 You can also cut your water bill with water-saving strategies like fixing leaky faucets, taking shorter showers, and choosing drought-resistant plants for your yard.